 You can find all the information on these and other beaches in our article Best beaches in Siquijor.

 Just 15 kilometres south of Salagdoong Beach is Kagusuan Beach.
-When you arrive you’ll see that it’s totally different to the previous one, as you can be practically alone and not feel surrounded by cement constructions.
-One of the best things to do in Siquijor that we recommend most is to explore, look beyond and lose yourself along the paths.
-If you do this from Kagusuan Beach and go one kilometre further, you’ll reach a path that leads to the little‑known Monkey Beach.
-Here you can be practically alone and enjoy the curious rock formations on the shore.
+When you arrive you’ll see that it’s totally different to the previous one, as you can often have the place almost to yourself and not feel surrounded by cement constructions.
+One of the things we recommend most in Siquijor is exploring beyond the main stretch and wandering along the paths around it.
+If you do this from Kagusuan Beach and go one kilometre further, you’ll reach a path that leads to the little-known Monkey Beach.
+Here, you can easily have the place almost to yourself and enjoy the curious rock formations on the shore.

 There are also more beaches to the north, even less well known, where you’ll hardly see anyone.
-Secret Beach (in the photo below, also called Bacong Beach, a bit rocky but with a spot where you can lie down) and Umpas Beach (note that you have to go down quite a bit to reach this one) will delight you if you want to feel like Robinson Crusoe.
-Keep in mind that the path by motorbike is a bit horrible, so we only advise you to go if you’re very skilled or don’t mind walking for 20–30 minutes.
+Secret Beach (in the photo below, also called Bacong Beach, a bit rocky but with a spot where you can lie down) and Umpas Beach (note that you have to go down quite a bit to reach this one) are perfect if you want that Robinson Crusoe feeling.
+Keep in mind that the motorbike access is pretty rough, so we only advise you to go if you’re very skilled or don’t mind walking for 20–30 minutes.

 Thing to do in Siquijor

 Now both have stalls selling drinks and food.
-It’s easy to walk between the two without difficulty.
-Although you can swim at low tide, it will be more comfortable and they also look better at high tide.
-Access can be made by two roads; you can see it on the map we’ve left below.
+It’s easy to walk between the two.
+Although you can swim at low tide, it will be more comfortable and they’re also at their prettiest at high tide.
+You can get there via two different roads; you can see it on the map we’ve left below.

 what to do in Siquijor Island

-Don’t snub the beach of Solangon/San Juan either, where there are a couple of bars with beers at good prices to enjoy the sunset.
+Don’t overlook Solangon/San Juan Beach either, where a couple of bars serve reasonably priced beers that are perfect for sunset.
 Our favourite is the one at the Coral Cay hotel.
-Even so, the part with the best bathing (even at low tide) is the one opposite Shaka, where they also serve great shakes and smoothie bowls.
+Even so, the part with the best swimming conditions (even at low tide) is the one opposite Shaka, where they also serve great shakes and smoothie bowls.

 Things to do at Siquijor